I am blogging on behalf of Trulia, but the views expressed here are solely mine, not Trulia’s. To learn more, visit: http://on.trulia.com/postcards.

 While the process of buying the house was, as usual, incredibly stressful and time-consuming and intense and full of surprises outside of anyone’s control, it actually wasn’t as horribly difficult to navigate as I thought it would be.
 Our real estate agent was also the seller’s agent (the “seller” was an estate, the members of which all lived elsewhere…the previous owner of our house passed away a couple of years prior).
 She gave us lots of support and guidance throughout the process, and was invaluable for recommending home inspectors, local contractors, local lawyers, etc., and taking us through all the steps of making an offer, securing a loan, contingencies, and all of that.
+She even recommended a great real estate appraisal specialist through Property Valuers Brisbane, this recommendation has been super helpful for us during the whole process.
 This is the part of the process when you receive the most support and guidance, so use it!
 Ask TONS of questions about anything you’re unsure about.
 Agents are smart people.
 They know lots of things.

 Aside from the expertise of your real estate agent, the most informative aspect of the pre-sale shenanigans is the inspections.
 You’ll probably get lots of inspections.